No one likes the State of the Union address. So why bother?

 The annual State of the Union address: What exactly is the point?

-On the one hand, Nancy Pelosi’s Shutdown Smackdown put President Donald Trump in a corner by threatening to deny all that attention and adulation during a primetime slot.
-On the other hand, maybe it’s time to scrap this extravagant, over-baked format altogether?
+On the one hand, Nancy Pelosi’s Shutdown Smackdown put President Donald Trump in a corner by threatening to deny all that attention and adulation during a prime-time slot.
+On the other hand, maybe it’s time to scrap this extravagant, overbaked format altogether?

 A new date has finally been set for the address: next Tuesday, February 5.
 To take stock of the unprecedented tussle between Pelosi and Trump, this week’s episode of the Mother Jones Podcast looks back at the highs and lows of this time-honored presidential tradition and assesses the lasting impact of Trump’s extreme, norm-defying approach to presidential power.